-TVs usually have high response times since it is not as important a stat for their usual purpose.
+TVs usually have high response times since it is not as important as a stat for their usual purpose.
 Because of that, manufacturers rarely even include the exact response time in a TV’s specification sheet, but they are mostly in the 8-15 range today.
 Whatever the case, the TV’s response time will definitely be higher than the 4ms of an IPS monitor.

-This, once again, goes back to the question of TN vs IPS.
+This, once again, goes right back to the question of TN vs IPS.
 Without getting into the technicalities, it can be summarized like this: TN has better response time but IPS has better viewing angles and better color reproduction.

-With that said, we can only recommend a 1ms TN monitor for competitive gamers who need every advantage they can get.
+With that said, we can only recommend a 1ms TN monitor for competitive gamers who need every advantage they can possibly get.
 On the other hand, a 4ms response time is a small price to pay for the superior visuals that an IPS monitor brings to the table.